 The Company markets its products through a variable cost brokerage distribution network and emphasizes high quality service to its agents and policyholders.
 Approximately 95% of new annuity policies are issued within 24 hours of receipt by the Company of the application and initial premium, and commissions to agents are paid weekly.
-The Company believes these factors have been significant in building excellent relationships with its existing agency force
+The Company believes these factors have been significant in building excellent relationships with its existing agency force.

 As of June 30, 1999, the Company has recruited approximately 14,700 independent agents and agencies ranging in profile from national sales organizations to personal producing general agents.
 In its recruitment efforts, the Company emphasizes that agents have direct access to the Company's executive officers, giving it an edge in recruiting over larger and foreign-owned competitors.
 The Company also uses a variety of incentive programs and deferred compensation programs to attract agents (see Note 9 of the Notes to Audited Consolidated Financial Statements).
 The Company is currently licensed to sell its produces in 40 states and the District of Columbia.
+The Company has applied or anticipates applying for licenses to sell its products in the remaining states.